-- 1. Claims of unitholders against the Management Company or the Depositary shall cease to be enforceable in court once a period of five years has elapsed since the claim arose; this shall not affect the provisions of article 16 (6). - $2. \;\;$ The submission period for coupons is five years.
+1. Claims of investors against the Management Company or the custodian shall cease to be enforceable in court once a period of five years has elapsed since the claim arose; this shall not affect the provision in article 16 (6).

+2. The submission period for coupons is five years.

+Article 19

-Article 19 Applicable law, jurisdiction and language of contract
+Applicable law, jurisdiction and language of contract

-- 1. The Management Regulations of the fund are subject to Luxembourg law.
-The same applies to the legal relationship between the unitholders and the Management Company.
-The Management Regulations are filed with the District Court in Luxembourg.
-Any legal disputes between unitholders, the Management Company and the Depositary are subject to the jurisdiction of the competent court in the judicial district of Luxembourg in the Grand Duchy of Luxembourg.
-The Management Company and the Depositary may elect to submit themselves and the fund to the jurisdiction and laws of any of the countries of distribution in respect of the claims of investors who reside in the relevant country, and with regard to matters concerning the fund. - 2.
-The German wording of these Management Regulations shall prevail.
+1. The Management Regulations of the fund are subject to Luxembourg law.
+The same applies to the legal relationships between the investors and the Management Company.
+The Management Regulations are filed with the District Court in the Grand Duchy of Luxembourg.
+Any legal disputes between investors, the Management Company and the custodian are subject to the jurisdiction of the competent court in the judicial district of Luxembourg in the Grand Duchy of Luxembourg.
+The Management Company and the custodian may elect to submit themselves and the fund to the jurisdiction and laws of any of the countries of distribution in respect of the claims of investors who reside in the relevant country, and with regard to matters concerning the fund.

+2. The German wording of these Management Regulations shall prevail.
 The Management Company may, with regard to fund units sold to investors in such countries, declare translations into the languages of those countries where the units may be offered for sale to the public to be binding on itself and on the fund.